NLion74/Matrix-Notifier/README.md

 X-Authorization(Case Sensitive) - Authorization(Case Insensitive), auth(Case Insensitive)
 ```

-There are also a few examples provided in the examples directory that are using the python requests library.
+For more examples take a look into the examples directory.

 ### Disclamer